 By Yeipyeng Kwa

 I sit with my knees hugged to my chest and with my wrapper tucked in between my legs, the sun’s rays filtering from between tall trees, dancing through their shadows in a bid to have a taste of my rich brown skin.
-I try not to get distracted by the sound of the rustling leaves or the rushing stream, tossing rocks as I chant the words from my favorite poem over and over again…
+I try not to get distracted by the sound of the rustling leaves or the rushing stream, tossing rocks as I chant the words from my favourite poem over and over again…

 “… Your fingers bleed